-Residents living east and north of the Coquihalla River (Thacker Mountain, Kawkawa Lake, East Kawkawa Lake and Othello) will see no change in collection day - Tuesday.
+Residents living east and north of the Coquihalla River (Thacker Mountain, Kawkawa Lake, East Kawkawa Lake and Othello) you collection day is Tuesday.

-Residents living in town, north of CN Rail will also not see a change in collection day - Wednesday.
+Residents living in town, north of Park St., including the north side of Park St., your collection day is Wednesday.

-Residents living in Silver Creek and Floods, your collection day will move to Thursday.
+Residents living in Silver Creek and Floods, your collection day is Thursday.